Jurica Pavlic: Career

 and winner of the 2006 Under-19 Individual European Championship.
 He rode for Unia Leszno from 2007 to 2012, in the Polish Ekstraliga.

-In 2008, he rode for the Swindon Robins in the British Elite League. he reached the final of the 2009 Individual Speedway Junior World Championship.
+In 2008, Pavlic rode for the Swindon Robins in the British Elite League.
+He reached the final of the 2009 Individual Speedway Junior World Championship.

 Personal life

 Pavlic was born in Goričan, Croatia.

-His father, Zvonko Pavlic, was also a speedway rider, and was a three-time Yugoslavian Champion.
+Pavlic's father, Zvonko, was also a speedway rider, and was a three-time Yugoslavian Champion.